Wm. Paul Young: The Shack

 I'm really glad I read it.
 Beyond enhancing my "cultural relevancy" (LOL!), The Shack was thought-provoking.
-Although I'm not sure I agree with everything in it-- especially where one must speculate a good bit to draw inferences-- I'm a wheat & chaff guy.
+Although I wouldn't say that I agree with everything in it-- especially where one must speculate a good bit to draw inferences-- I'm a wheat and chaff guy.
 And for whatever chaff Young delivers, he brings a lot of wheat to the table as well.

 Young's book is well-crafted and an easy read.
 On occasion, the conversations come off as stilted, but that's difficult to avoid in a book so dominated by dialogue.
 And the book might not be easy to handle emotionally or theologically for some people-- an important point to which I'll return shortly.

 In a nutshell, comparing it to some other relatively famous books, I'd say it's:1.)
 50% The Great Divorce by C.S.
 Lewis;

 2.)
 30% The Normal Christian Life by Watchman Nee or The Saving Life of Christ by Ian Thomas; and

 3.)
 20% Your Best Life Now by Joel Osteen.